The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Today

-The company Company founded in 1857, is now successfully run by Bernhard Joseph Feldhaus and Nicola Feldhaus in the fourth and fifth generation.
-The expansion of the management around the long -time employee Ralf Conrad and Jörg Breier in 2023 results from the market policy developments of the recent times.
-In the long term, a wide range of expertise and deep industry knowledge ensure the existence of the Company s family against the background of the volatile market development.
-Far -sighted decisions and the proximity to the market have justified success and at the same time set the course for the future.
-In the meantime, more than 115 million clinkers, Thin Brick and plaster leave the Company s.
-And in the area of Thin Brick Feldhaus with its variety of range is market leading worldwide.
-A large spectrum of colors, structures and formats are produced and offer individual design options for private houses, business buildings and public construction projects.
+Founded in 1857, the family-owned Company is now successfully managed by the fourth and fifth generations, Bernhard Joseph Feldhaus and Nicola Feldhaus .
+The expansion of the management team in 2023 to include long-time employees Ralf Conrad and Jörg Breier resulted from recent market developments.
+Extensive expertise and in-depth industry knowledge ensure the long-term viability of the family Company in the face of volatile market trends.
+Forward-thinking decisions and a close connection to the market have laid the foundation for its success and simultaneously set the course for the future.
+Currently, more than 115 million clinker bricks, thin brick , and paving stones leave the Company 's kilns each year.
+And in the thin brick sector, Feldhaus is the global market leader with its diverse product range.
+A wide spectrum of colors, textures, and formats are produced, offering individual design options for private homes, commercial buildings, and public construction projects.

-In addition to the German market and sales bases in Europe and overseas, Feldhaus with around 150 employees, supplies many aspiring markets worldwide.
-There are currently more than 40 countries.
-The corona -related export restrictions were also unable to slow down growth.
-The share of sales abroad is around 50 percent.
-The Feldhaus brand is not only a guarantee of quality products in Germany.
-From the Baltic States to Asia to America, clinker products "Made in Bad Laer" are successfully processed.
+In addition to the German market and sales offices in Europe and overseas Feldhaus with approximately 150 employees, supplies many emerging markets worldwide.
+Currently, this includes more than 40 countries.
+Even the export restrictions imposed due to the pandemic have not been able to slow growth.
+International sales account for around 50 percent of total revenue.
+Thus, the Feldhaus brand is considered a guarantee of quality products not only in Germany.
+From the Baltic states to Asia and the Americas, clinker products "Made in Bad Laer" are successfully used.

-The changing energy policy framework for Feldhaus Klinker is the chance to actively shape the future of the construction industry.
-With the assembly of a 9 MW/P solar system, the course for a CO2-reduced production of clinkers has been set with the aim of achieving climate neutrality in the burning process since 2022.
-Self -produced "green" hydrogen is the key to this project in which investments are made.
+The changing energy policy landscape presents Feldhaus Klinker with an opportunity to actively shape the future of the construction industry.
+Since 2022, the installation of a 9 MWp solar power plant has laid the groundwork for CO2-reduced clinker production, with the goal of achieving climate neutrality in the firing process.
+Self-produced "green" hydrogen is key to this endeavor, and the company is investing heavily in it.

-• Company premises 17.1 ha, including 8 ha of covered production and storage space
+• Company premises 17.1 ha, of which 8 ha are covered production and storage area

-• Covered area completely occupied with PV modules
+• Covered area completely covered with PV modules

-• More than 115 million pieces of straps, blends and plasters per year
+• More than 115 million brick slips, facing bricks and paving stones per year

-• Production of approx. 360 t burned material daily
+• Production of approximately 360 tons of fired material daily

 • 6 press lines